 The dollar has been choppy this week as traders absorb last week’s hawkish Fed meeting and try to forecast its implications.
 We had a smattering of Fed speakers this week – some hawkish and some dovish.
 I picked up an important sentence form Fed Chair Powell this week - price effects have been larger than we expected and they may turn out to be more persistent than we expected.
 Thoughts like that for me are why we saw the hawkish shift in the Fed dot plot last week.
 The policy normalization fuse has been lit and the subtle shift in the Fed’s reaction function should be bullish for dollar crosses, particularly so against low yielding funding currencies such as JPY and EUR whose benchmark rates should remain firmly anchored due to historically weak inflation.
 Manufacturing PMIs came in higher than expected, but missed quite significantly on the services side – so a mixed bag.
 Initial jobless claims remained basically flat from last week coming in at 411k compared to the 380k expectations and final estimate of GDP was in line with forecasts.
-If PCE inflation data out today, records another strong print we could see the market price in more tightening and see the dollar take another leg higher.
+If PCE inflation data out today, records trend line another strong print we could see the market price in more tightening and see the dollar take another leg higher.
 Positioning data from last week showed another increase in net short positioning for the greenback, making it the largest position against the dollar in 3 months.
 This clearly provides a tailwind for the dollar on the basis of a short squeeze.
 Next week on the 2 July sees us receive the next set of employment numbers (Non-Farm Payroll).
 A chunky number will keep the normalization of Fed monetary policy theme alive.

 Price is currently sandwiched between the 92 horizontal resistance (which happens to be the 61.8% Fibonacci level too) and the 200-day SMA.
 While price remains above this long term moving average the bias towards price direction is upwards.
 The RSI has come off a bit from overbought territory and still remains above the key 54.55 level.
 The 21-day EMA is still above the 50-day SMA since it crossed and pointing vertically.
 On downside moves through the 200-day SMA, I’d monitor the 21-day EMA, which comes in at 91 support too.
 To the upside, positive moves would be through 92 then the 18 June high of 92.405.